VersusCenter

 Pros

-• Easy plug-and-play USB setup with no external audio interface required
+• Plug-and-play USB connectivity with no additional software required

 Cons